sammyd/iOS8-day-by-day-book/manuscript/06-unit-test-performance.md

 - Ensuring that performance regressions are noticed, caught and dealt with or accepted.
-- Making optimisation a lot easier when the time comes.
+- Making optimization a lot easier when the time comes.

-It can be used in conjuction with a more fine-grained profiler, such as that provided by instruments to really assist with improving the performance of your app.
+It can be used in conjunction with a more fine-grained profiler, such as that provided by instruments to really assist with improving the performance of your app.